Ways to help others in need during the crisis.

 - Staying Connected.
 Many of our parishioners do not have email or internet access.
 And so they can't make use of the Sunday Page or stay connected with us digitally.
 We are looking for volunteers who would be willing to call these parishioners once a week while we are not able to gather for worship.
 Would you volunteer to make a few calls each week?
 If so, contact Leif at 503-351-9889 or email@example.com.
 No one should be left isolated.

-- SVDP Food Calls.
-Extra help is needed delivering food boxes to our SVDP Food Pantry patrons.
-During the virus crisis we cannot allow them to enter the pantry, so boxes are prepared and delivered to those who request.
+- SC SVDP Food Deliveries.
+Extra help is needed delivering food boxes to our SC SVDP Food Pantry Clients.
+During the COVID-19 crisis we cannot allow them to enter the pantry, so boxes are prepared and delivered to those who request.
 Care to help?
 Contact Marianne Mauldin at firstname.lastname@example.org.

 - Options curated by CNN: How to feed the hungry, protect health professionals, aid refugees and support service workers during the pandemic.